 All federal education loans are now administered through the William D. Ford Direct Loan (DL) program.
-Under the DL program, the government or U.S. Department of Education (not banks or other private financial institutions) serves as the students’ lender/owner for the life of their loans.
-All students borrow through the DL program must complete the online ‘Entrance Loan Counseling’ when applying for the first loan at Whittier Law School.
-The DL program offers two types of loans: (1) Stafford–Subsidized and Unsubsidized and (2) Graduate PLUS.
+Under the DL program, the government or U.S. Department of Education serves as the students’ lender/owner for the life of their loans.
+All students who borrow through the DL program must complete the online ‘Entrance Loan Counseling’ when applying for the first loan at Whittier Law School.
+The DL program offers two types of loans: (1) Stafford Unsubsidized and (2) Graduate PLUS.

 This loan is a credit-based federal loan program extended to graduate/professional students.
 Annual eligibility for the Grad-PLUS loan is limited to the total cost of attendance minus the sum of all other financial aid awards.
-Likewise, there is a deduction of 4% origination fee and a conditional upfront rebate of 1.5% prior to disbursement on all Grad-PLUS loans.
-The interest rate is fixed at 7.9% and there is no grace period before repayment.
+Likewise, there is a deduction of 4.288% origination/default.
+The interest rate is fixed at 6.41% and there is no grace period before repayment.
 This means repayment term begins 60 days after the loan is fully disbursed.
 However, the option in-school deferment will automatically be granted to all students/borrowers during enrollment periods.

 In general, the credit requirements for Grad-PLUS loans are minimal.
 However, the credit criteria do not allow adverse credit upon approval.
 This means a student/borrower must not have any debt more than 90 days past due, default determination, unpaid collection accounts, unsatisfied judgments, or any evidence within the past five years of bankruptcy, default or discharge, foreclosure, repossession, tax lien, wage garnishment, or write-off of a Title IV student loan debt.
 There are no collateral requirements or income limitations on the Grad-PLUS loans.